sharpjs/SharpRouting/README.md

 ## Areas

-In progress
+Areas are supported fully.
+Documentation here is in progress.

 ## Helper Methods

-Incomplete

 In a few advanced cases, it might be more straightforward to create a route directly, rather than via the fluent API.
 SharpRouting provides several extension methods to help make custom routes more concise.
+These methods all work on raw **Route** objects.

 To limit a route to specific HTTP verbs:
 ```cs